ArthurClemens/mod_scraper/README.md

 The connection can either be outgoing or incoming.

+##### 4. Search query that returns pages with a property 'url'

+If you have multiple pages without a uniform connection, you can provide a [search query](http://zotonic.com/docs/latest/manuals/datamodel/search.html#manual-query-resources) as data source.
+The result set will be filtered to only include pages with property ``url``.

+The example Search query contains:

+    cat='scraper_target'

 ### Connected page

 The pages that provide the URLs are also called "connected pages".
 Any scraped data will be written to these pages - either as manual copy action (copy button) or automatically (with automatic rules).